gabe00122/personal-site/src/posts/valm.md

 # Architecture

-A growing body of evidence suggests that latents from deeper layers of the base model provide better representations for downstream predictions.
-PING (https://www.medrxiv.org/content/10.1101/2025.09.17.25336018v1) My approach is to take every n-th latent and map it to a smaller value prediction model.
+A growing body of evidence suggests that intermediate layers — not the final hidden state — provide the best representations for downstream prediction ([Does Representation Matter](https://arxiv.org/abs/2412.09563); [PING](https://www.medrxiv.org/content/10.1101/2025.09.17.25336018v1)).
+My approach is to take every n-th latent and map it to a smaller value prediction model.

-Training an existing policy with a randomly initialized value network could be harmful to the policy (VC-PPO), since the value may be very far from the true mean return.
-One solution is to warm up the value function offline on a frozen policy before online learning.
+Training an existing policy with a randomly initialized value network could be harmful to the policy ([VC-PPO](https://arxiv.org/abs/2503.01491)), since the value may be very far from the true mean return.
+One solution is to warm up the value function offline on a frozen policy before online learning — VC-PPO calls this value pretraining.
 However, with a frozen base model, this gives the value network no way to integrate history and context in a way that differs from the base models attentional patterns.
 Being able to learn a function of history is particularly important for value prediction because it is a long-term forecast of the future and is highly dependent on hidden environment state.

 This is why I designed the value network as a separate, parallel, ladder-style transformer that consumes latents.
 The attention patterns for the value network can be learned during the offline critic warmup without affecting the base model's attention.

-This is effectively ladder side tuning with respect to the value function and lora training with respect to the policy.
+This is effectively [ladder side-tuning](https://arxiv.org/abs/2206.06522) with respect to the value function and LoRA training with respect to the policy: like LST, the value stream reads intermediate activations through gated connections and needs no backpropagation through the frozen backbone.
+Also similarly to ladder side tuning layers from the side network are dropped for efficiency.

 <ArchitectureDiagram />